Update: We now have Farallon trips every Wednesday as well as Saturdays and Sundays. Book now!

 No smoking is allowed on Oceanic Society cruises.

-Age minimum 10; an adult must accompany children under 18.
-Children under the age of 12 must wear a life jacket at all times while aboard the vessel.
+Age minimum 10; an adult must accompany children under 16.
+Children must wear a life jacket at all times while aboard the vessel.

 For cancellation policy, refund and reschedule policy, and other important terms, read our detailed Terms and Conditions.